 Our NET-JRF Coaching in Delhi for Subject is Available in Regular Classroom Coaching as well as through Correspondence Study by sending you study materials for Economics Subject.

-We are Leaders in Preparation of NET-JRF for Economics Students and have supplied 99% Success rate in the previous year batches.
+We are Leaders in the Preparation of NET-JRF for Economics Students and have supplied a 99% Success rate in the previous years batches.

 NET 2016 Economics Syllabus

 Subject : Economics / Rural Economics / Co - operation / Demography / Development Planning / Development Studies / Econometrics / Applied Economics / Development Eco. / Business Economics.